5

 Distance: 16 km (10 mi).
 Walking time: 7 - 8 hrs.

-We will spend the day exploring Þórsmörk and the surrounding area.
-A hike up Mount Útigönguhöfði will provide outstanding views over the valley and glaciers.
-For those not up for a serious hike, a stroll to Húsadalur might be an option, or just relaxing around Langidalur.
+We will spend the last day exploring Þórsmörk and the surrounding area.
+If weather conditions allow, you can take on a steep hike up Mount Útigönguhöfði.
+For those who are not up for a challenge, a stroll to Húsadalur might be an option, or just relaxing around Langidalur before returning to Reykjavík.

 After the trail, you’ll board the highland bus and depart for Hella.
 You’ll spend the night in a comfortable countryside hotel in preparation for our visit to Iceland's famous South Coast the next day.